AnhDuyVu/Business-Case-Analysis/8-Week SQL Challenges/Case Study #1 - Danny's Diner/Readme.md

 | B           | 74          |
 | C           | 36          |

-Customer A spent 76$
+Customer A spent 76$ at the restaurant

-Customer B spent 74$
+Customer B spent 74$ at the restaurant

 Customer C spent 36$ at the restaurant